 - Independent advice on possible solutions for increasing water efficiencies, reusing or recycling water and supply options;

 - Contacts for consultants and technology suppliers that could assist further;

 - Case studies and business case calculations for industrial water users and wineries

 - Schedule 1 (of the National Water Act): This is for domestic and non-commercial use only.
 The applicant would need to register their use with their municipality and ensure that they don’t exceed the abstraction limit of 10 kl/day.
 This water is typically used for watering residential gardens or common amenity areas.
-It is noted that at this point of the drought, the use of this water for irrigation purposes is not advised and should rather be used for purposes such as flushing toilets.

-- Water use license: A water use license can be applied for through the National Department of Water & Sanitation’s online Electronic Water Use Licence Application and Authorisation System (e-WULAAS)
+- Water use license: A water use license can be applied for through the National Department of Water & Sanitation’s online Electronic Water Use Licence Application and Authorisation System (e-WULAAS).